thoth-tech/doubtfire-astro/src/content/docs/frontend/tutor-times/tutor-times-design.md

 ## 4. Interactive Features

-### 4.1 Timer/Stopwatch Feature
+### 4.1 Automated Timer/Stopwatch

-- Timers automatically start when a tutor begins marking and pause after 12 minutes of inactivity.
+- **Start**: Automatically when a tutor begins marking a task.

-- Tutors can manually resume or stop the timer for better control.

-- This ensures accuracy while still allowing tutors to override in edge cases..
+- **Pause**: Automatically after 10 minutes of inactivity.
+- **Resume**: Automatically when the tutor resumes activity.

-### 4.2 Manual Time Input
+### 4.2 Visualisation Dashboard (`ngx-graph`)

-- While the system automatically tracks time spent on tasks, tutors have the option to manually input or adjust time entries.

-- This feature serves as a fallback in case of technical issues, offline marking activities, or if tutors prefer to log their time retrospectively.

-- Manual time entries are clearly labeled and auditable, maintaining transparency and accountability.
+- Tutors see a graph-based layout (using [ngx-graph](https://swimlane.github.io/ngx-graph/) and [ngx-chart](https://github.com/swimlane/ngx-charts )) of marking time broken down by:
+  - Units
+  - Tasks
+  - Time per student

+### 4.3 Admin Visibility

+- Admins can view marking time statistics for all tutors.
+- Filter by:
+  - Tutor
+  - Unit

 ### 4.3 Notification System